CartoDB/observatory-extension/doc/API.md

 | account name  | The name of your CartoDB account where the Data Observatory has been enabled  | example_account  |
 | point geometry  |  A WKB point geometry.
 You can use the helper function, CDB_LatLng to quickly generate one from latitude and longitude | CDB_LatLng(40.760410,-73.964242)  |

+#### Geographic Scope

+The Demographic Snapshot API is available for the following countries:

+* United States

 ### API Examples

 __Get the Demographic Snapshot at Camp David__